 With all the changes Google keeps making to the local pack, the knowledge panel, as well as Google My Business, it’s becoming increasingly clear that in addition to your website, your Google My Business listing plays an essential part in how you rank in Google’s local hotel search results.
 In order to stay on top, it’s vital you keep an eye on your listing and how the latest changes are affecting whether your hotel shows up in the local hotel 4-pack or not.

-Meanwhile, we’ll keep you updated on any Google changes and if you need help with your Google listing, other online directories, or you have any questions about local online marketing in general, we’re here.
+Meanwhile, we’ll keep you updated on any Google changes and if you need help with your Google listing, other online directories, or you have any questions about the price of local SEO or marketing in general, we’re here.
 Leave your comments and questions below or click on the chat window to call or chat with a marketer today.